-Blood on the tide - An Inspector Sonny Russell mystery written by Chris O’Donoghue
+Blood in the Garden - the latest Inspector Sonny Russell mystery written by Chris O’Donoghue

-Blood on the Tide is the first in a series of detective novels featuring DI Sonny Russell and written by Chris O’Donoghue.
+Blood in the Garden is the latest in a series of detective novels featuring DI Sonny Russell and written by Chris O’Donoghue.

 Chris O’Donoghue is a family man who has lived in Kent and East Sussex for most of his life.
 The South-East is very special to him.
 He has a passion for its natural habitat and plants and a thorough understanding of the vagaries of the terrain and soil.